 MATERIALS, RESERVES & INTERLIBRARY LOANS

 Circulating collections include: books, magazine, audio & videotapes, CDs & DVDs.
 The library subscribes to over 100 magazines, journals, newsletters and newspapers.

-Most materials may be borrowed for 2 weeks, and renewed up to three times if there are no other patrons waiting to borrow the material.
+Most materials may be borrowed for 2 weeks, and renewed up to three times if there are no other patrons waiting.
 DVDs are

 loaned for 7 days, except some series DVDs that are loaned for 2 weeks.
 As a convenience, eligible materials are renewed automatically.